square/workflow-kotlin/workflow-config/README.md

 Configuration for the Workflow Runtime when building an application.

-Add "-Pworkflow.runtime=timeout" to the gradle command for building the app.
+Add "-Pworkflow.runtime=pass-per-frame" to the gradle command for building the app.

 Your application will also need to fetch the configured `RuntimeConfig` and pass it to `renderWorkflowIn` or `renderAsState`.
 You can fetch it with the utility provided: